microsoft/vscode-docs/api/extension-guides/language-model.md

 ## Interpret the response

 After you've sent the request, you have to process the response from the language model API.
-Depending on your usage scenario, you can pass the response directly on to the user, or you can interpret the response and perform additional logic.
+Depending on your usage scenario, you can pass the response directly on to the user, or you can interpret the response and perform extra logic.

 The response from the Language Model API is streaming-based, which enables you to provide a smooth user experience.
 For example, by reporting results and progress continuously when you use the API in combination with the [Chat API](/api/extension-guides/chat).